NingWang1990/pySTEM/pySTEM/README.md

 ```

 ### How to use
-An example can be found in the examples folder
+Examples can be found in the examples folder